svirgilgood/shulgi/ABOUT.md

 ## Languages of Shulgi

-But not only could he write the languages of Sumerian and Akkadian (the languages of ancient Southern Mesopotamia), Shulgi also new all of the languages of his world:
+But not only could he write the languages of Sumerian and Akkadian (the languages of ancient Southern Mesopotamia), Shulgi also knew all of the languages of his world:
 >    (206-220) When I …… like a torrent with the roar of a great storm, in the
 >    capture of a citadel in Elam ……, I can understand what their spokesman